 applicable paid leave to the absence.
 In accordance with law, the district may require an employee

 to present a certification of fitness to return to work whenever the employee is absent from work due

 to the employee's health.

 This policy does not apply to temporary or substitute staff members unless otherwise noted.

 The following leaves with pay will be provided to full-time support staff employees.
-Regular part-time support staff employees will receive these leaves on a pro rata basis.
+Part-time

 I. Absence from Duty (AFD) Leave